stefanux/ansible-role-bacula/README.md

 bacula_sd_password: ""
 ```

-why?
-empty passwords are substituted with random values - on very run.
+Attention: empty passwords are substituted with random values - on very run.
+Useful for testing but not in production.
-Except for the fd-passwords which will be preseved when bacula_fd_auto_psk is True (default).
+Exception are the fd-passwords, they will be preserved when bacula_fd_auto_psk is True (default).

 ### customize storage device (tape, Filestorage etc.)
 Example: Ringbuffer